solarapptech/stop-the-game/README.md

 - `leave-global-chat` payload: `{ language: 'en' | 'es' }`
 - `global-send-message` payload: `{ language: 'en' | 'es', message }`
 - `global-new-message` payload: `{ id, userId, username, displayName, message, language, createdAt }`

+## 🔐 Single Active Session (Socket)

+Only **one Socket.IO session per account** is allowed at a time.

+Behavior:

+- If a second device/app instance connects and tries to authenticate while the account is already connected, the server will block authentication and emit `duplicate-session`.
+- When the user presses **OK**, the client emits `duplicate-session-confirm` and the server will disconnect the other session, then authenticate the new one.
+- The disconnected (kicked) client receives `session-terminated` and should log the user out.

+Related socket events:

+- `duplicate-session` payload: `{ message }`
+- `duplicate-session-confirm` payload: none
+- `session-terminated` payload: `{ reason }`

 ## 🌍 Room Language Enforcement